defaulty01/junjunQL/README.md

 Description:
-	This is a GraphQL Schema Map Viewer.
-This will help you to determine, list and generate graphql queries and mutations on your target domain.
+	A simple recon script for graphql query and mutation.
+What this tool does is, it seeks all hidden queries and mutations on a graphQL endpoint on a target domain.

+  This is still under develop...

   Please don't judge my coding skills :(

+  Hope this will help hunters to find more bugs on GraphQL endpoints

+Bug:
+  Still have issues on terminating the dept of recursion during enumerating all returned types

 Usage:
 ```